MpopoGeorge/clientele-November/README.md

 ## License

-This project is for educational purposes.
+This project is for Clientele Assessment purposes.